KooiInc/ticktock.js/README.md

 A nifty ES20xx `Date` extension.

-The library presents a wrapped *locale and time zone sensitive* `JS-Date` 'constructor'.
+The library presents a wrapped *locale and time zone sensitive* JS `Date` 'constructor'.
 The library has *no dependencies* and a *small footprint*.
 The bundled file size is a mere 20kb.

 With the constructor, a number of methods/setters/getters for a JS `Date` become available.